sabn0/ParsedToPlot-Rs/README.md

 Primarily written for inputs like parsed syntactic trees, but can serve other inputs, such as mathematical expressions etc. The program first transforms the input to a conll / tree, then plots the structure, recursively.
 It is mostly suitable for short parsed sequences of up to 15-20 tokens.
 The program is a simple drawing program, plots strings that are already parsed.
 This is not a parser!
 I wrote this in order to get familiar with Rust and decided to upload it if it can help others.
 The code uses both the [id-tree](https://crates.io/crates/id_tree) crate and the [plotters](https://crates.io/crates/plotters) crate.

 ## Current content
-* String2Tree + Tree2Plot to move from input constituency strings to plot (as API or through command-line).
+* String2Tree + Tree2Plot to move from input constituency strings to plot (API or through command-line).
-* String2Conll + Conll2Plot to move from input dependency strings to plot (as API or through command-line).
+* String2Conll + Conll2Plot to move from input dependency strings to plot (API or through command-line).
 * **From version 0.2.0** - Tree2String / Conll2String to move back from built structure to original input ().

 ## Input-Output